odyssey4me/raspberry-pi-wood-case/README.md

 #  Raspberry Pi Wood Case
-This is a plan for a raspberry pi model 2B case, although with some modifications should be able to fit a pi of virtually any size.
+This is a plan for a raspberry pi model 2B case.
+With some modifications to its design, this should be able to fit a pi of virtually any size.
 The design of this case was inspired by the [Raspberry Pi Oak Case](http://www.instructables.com/id/Oak-Raspberry-Pi-case-for-under-10/).

 This guide assumes some faimilarity with basic woodworking practices.
 If this is your first woodworking project, something of simialar difficulty to the oak case may be a better starting point.

 ## Materials
 The materials for this case, especially wood type, can be altered to fit a different budget, availability, or preference.
 The materials used in the pictured case are: